AEMLoviji/Minimarket.Core/README.md

  - Deploys docker image to Heroku.

  ## Heroku
- In order to protect secrets used in deployment process HEROKU specific variables are stored as Circle-CI environment variables. https://minimarket-api.herokuapp.com
+ In order to protect secrets used in deployment process HEROKU specific variables are stored as Circle-CI environment variables.

+ ## Hot to Test
+ Navigate to https://minimarket-api.herokuapp.com/swagger to check the API definition.